-Reinforcement Learning
+Reinforcement learning

-When the state transition probabilities or the rewards are unknown, the problem of the Markov Decision Process becomes a problem of Reinforcement learning.
-In this group of problem the agent tries to make a model of the world around itself by trial and error.
+When the state transition probabilities or the rewards are unknown, the problem of the Markov decision process becomes a problem of reinforcement learning.
+In this group of problems, the agent tries to make a model of the world around itself via trial and error.

 One type of reinforcement learning is value-based reinforcement learning.
-In this case, the agent tries to learn a value function that renders a value to the states or to the actions from states.
-These values correspond to the achievable reward from reaching a state or from taking a specific action from a state.
+In this case, the agent tries to learn a value function that renders a value to states or to actions from states.
+These values correspond to a reward achieved by reaching a state or taking a specific action from a state.

-The most commonly used type of value-based reinforcement learning is Q-learning [2], when the so-called Q-values are estimated for each of the state-action pairs of the world.
-These Q-values represent the value of choosing a specific action in a state, meaning how much reward could the agent possibly get by taking that action.
+The most commonly used type of value-based reinforcement learning is Q-learning [2], in which the so-called Q-values are estimated for each of the state–action pairs of the world.
+These Q-values represent the value of choosing a specific action in a state, meaning the highest reward the agent could possibly get by taking that action.
 The equation for Q-learning for updating the Q-values of a state is: